-Early detection and GH treatment of GHD is cost-effective for achieving taller adult height, as fewer milligrams of GH are required in younger children to achieve the same catch-up effect. ^{2,25,42} Late diagnosis and late initiation of treatment lead to shorter adult height related to less remaining time to continue growing taller.
-42 Early intervention with GH (at a young age and before height SD drifts to -3 SD) can lead to not only better height outcome, but also better long-term psychosocial adjustment. ^{26,36}
+Early detection and GH treatment of GHD is cost-effective for achieving taller adult height, as fewer milligrams of GH are required in younger children to achieve the same catch-up effect.^{2,25,42} Late diagnosis and late initiation of treatment lead to shorter adult height related to less remaining time to continue growing taller.42 Early intervention with GH (at a young age and before height standard deviation drifts to -3 SD) can lead to not only better height outcome, but also better long-term psychosocial adjustment.^{26,36}

 Delay of initiation of GH therapy often occurs in cancer survivors.
-Notably, GHD may develop in about 35% (29-39% in a meta-analysis of 33 studies) of cancer survivors after cranial irradiation.
-43-45 Delay of diagnosis also occurs in conditions where GHD has not yet been anticipated, such as after traumatic brain injury (TBI).
-42,46,47 There is a growing awareness that TBI can cause GHD.
-46,47 Patients with GHD after TBI experience QoL benefit from GH replacement.
-42 Compared with children with idiopathic GHD, children with TBI-induced GHD were older, growing slower before GH treatment and had more pituitary hormone deficiencies.
-Clinicians need to recognise the risk for endocrinopathies after medical events like these and to perform early endocrine evaluation.
+Notably, GHD may develop in about 35% (29-39% in a meta-analysis of 33 studies) of cancer survivors after cranial irradiation.43-45 Delay of diagnosis also occurs in conditions where GHD has not yet been anticipated, such as after traumatic brain injury (TBI).^{42,46,47} There is a growing awareness that TBI can cause GHD.^{46,47} Patients with GHD after TBI experience QoL benefit from GH replacement.42 Compared with children with idiopathic GHD, children with TBI-induced GHD were older, growing slower before GH treatment, and had more other pituitary hormone deficiencies.
+Clinicians need to recognize the risk for endocrinopathies after medical events like these, and to perform early endocrine evaluation.

-Improvement of Adherence Through Improved Delivery System and Reducing Interfering Factors therapy.
-Necessity of daily injections potentially compromises compliance with the GH treatment plan.^{48,49} Attempts to improve adherence include use of injection pens, pens with a memory, needle-free devices and weekly GH administration.
+Improvement of Adherence Through Improved Delivery System, and Reducing Interfering Factors

+Development of a system to help the patient take on a systematic schedule can improve adherence and subsequent outcome of GH therapy.
+Necessity of daily injections potentially compromises compliance with the GH treatment plan.^{48,49} Attempts to improve adherence include use of injection pens, pens with a memory, needle-free devices, and weekly GH administration.
 In addition, it might improve systematic adherence if future therapy for GHD were oral, transdermal, inhaled, or given as a depot injection.50